NannySouzzaK/NannySouzzaK/README.md

 - 👋 Hi, I’m @NannySouzzaK
-- 👀 I’m interested in  tecnologia
+- 👀 I’m interested in  technology
 - 🌱 I’m currently learning html5 css3 javascript
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me  xnany2010@hotmail.com
 <!---
 NannySouzzaK/NannySouzzaK is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.